legendarycode3/shared-wallet/README.md

 # Shared Wallet Smart Contract
-A secure shared wallet protocol that enables multiple users to contribute ETH to a common treasury,
+A secure shared wallet protocol that enables multiple users to contribute ETH to a common treasury, empowers the owner to

 ## 📌 Features